ScottLogic/blog/_posts/2024-11-05-building-an-assignment-algorithm-3.markdown

     }
 </style>

-The third and final blog of the series, well done for making it thus far!
+The third and final post of the series, well done for making it this far!
 We will look at the last piece of the puzzle - slot sorting, which can make a substantial difference to the outcome of our algorithm.
 Then we will wrap up - looking at how all the elements of the algorithm discussed in this series come together.
 You can find the [first episode here]({{site.baseurl}}/2024/10/24/building-an-assignment-algorithm-1.html), and the [second episode here]({{site.baseurl}}/2024/11/04/building-an-assignment-algorithm-2.html).

 In the first two episodes in this series, we looked at the mechanics of how we assigned talks to attendees algorithmically for a conference.
 This involved:

 1. Sorting by surplus difference: Looking ahead, seeing what talks are more popular and thereafter ordering attendees accordingly.
 Calculating who would need to compromise (if at all) on their first choice for an optimal result.
 2. Sorting by aggregate compromise: Examining how attendees compromise over multiple time slots.
-Sorting the attendees in a way that avoided an individual(s) being the sacrificial lamb and taking the burden of all the compromise.
+Sorting the attendees in a way that avoids an individual(s) being the sacrificial lamb and taking the burden of all the compromise.
 3. The interplay between these two sorting methods: How surplus difference and aggregate compromise must be combined and run simultaneously, for the algorithm to give an optimal result.

 <br>